a-dupuis-unb/swe3503-final-project/README.md

 **Lockout Mechanism**

 - After a certain number of failed login attempts (e.g., 5), the user is locked out for 3 minutes.
-- Lockout data may be stored either in-memory or in the database, depending on your configuration.
+- Lockout data is stored in-memory.
-- If using in-memory, lockouts reset when the server restarts.
+- Lockouts reset when the server restarts.

 **Debug Mode**